 - Infrastructure: Main station building, platforms, disused railway tracks.

-- Access: Accessible with caution, watch out for structures.
+- Access: Accessible with caution, pay attention to the structures.

-The Saint-Père sanatorium , closed for several decades, is a particularly poignant urbex site.
-This former place of treatment for respiratory diseases offers a unique and slightly disturbing atmosphere.
+The Saint-Père sanatorium , closed for several decades, is a particularly poignant urban exploration site.
+This former treatment center for respiratory illnesses offers a unique and slightly unsettling atmosphere.

 Site Features

-- Infrastructure: Care pavilions, administrative buildings, large corridors.
+- Infrastructure: Treatment pavilions, administrative buildings, wide corridors.

 - Access: Partially accessible, beware of unstable structures.